arshed404/ARSHED-SPARK-INTERN/README.md

 04/09/23 : How to use different options in protoype 05/09/23 : Sketching our own app completely.
 07/09/23 : Creating logo
-08/09/23 : Creating an application on own
+08/09/23 : Creating sketch for an application on own 09/09/23 : Create an application on figma